ABC's Wide World of Entertainment

-Program schedule
+Credits

 Unable to find a single talk show to compete with NBC's highly successful The Tonight Show Starring Johnny Carson, the network aired a collection of comedy specials, documentaries, mystery movies, music concerts and talk shows with a variety of hosts.
 Included in the broadcasts were The Dick Cavett Show, Jack Paar Tonite, Good Night America (a news magazine hosted by Geraldo Rivera), the live concert series In Concert, the UK-originated anthology series Thriller, and Comedy News (a parody of Eyewitness News with an ensemble cast of comedians and satirists including Kenneth Mars, Marian Mercer, Robert Klein, Mort Sahl and Dick Gregory).
 Initially, Paar, Cavett, comedy specials and mystery movies were each given one week per month.

 Two nights of music concerts, broadcast every other Friday on weeks where specials or movies were broadcast, completed the monthly schedule.
 The 1975 and 1976 editions of Dick Clark's New Year's Rockin' Eve were also broadcast as "Wide World Specials".